SIGN IN / UP

 We can also view the server uptime event log.
 This corresponds to the identifier 6013.

-To filter the last 1000 entries in the log, and display only those events that we need, (41, 1074, 6006, 6008, 6006) run this command in PowerShell:
+To filter the last 1000 entries in the log and display only the events we need, (41, 1074, 6006, 6008, 6006) execute this command in PowerShell:

 Get-EventLog System -Newest 1000 | ` Where EventId -in 41,1074,6006,6008 | ` Format-Table TimeGenerated,EventId,UserName,Message -AutoSize -wrap